A Notice of Arbitration: What You Should Know

 (c) Notification of the appointment of an arbitrator referred to in articles 9 or 10.

-5. The constitution of the arbitral tribunal shall not be hindered by any controversy with respect to the sufficiency of the notice of arbitration, which shall be finally resolved by the arbitral tribunal.”
+5. The constitution of the arbitral tribunal shall not be hindered by any controversy concerning the sufficiency of the notice of arbitration, which the arbitral tribunal shall finally resolve.”

-Compliance with paragraph 3(c) of Article 3 of the UNCITRAL arbitration rules is essential because arbitration is a contractual process and because jurisdiction depends on whether the dispute is a type of conflict the parties intended to arbitrate.
+Compliance with paragraph 3(c) of Article 3 of the UNCITRAL arbitration rules is essential because arbitration is a contractual process, and jurisdiction depends on whether the dispute is a type of conflict the parties intend to arbitrate.
 Accordingly, paragraph 5 restates the holding in Howsam, Supra.

 JAMS is the most significant corporate alternative dispute resolution (ADR) provider.
-Its model clauses frequently serve as inspiration for drafters and practitioners.
+Its model clauses frequently inspire drafters and practitioners.

 Despite this, JAMS’ Comprehensive Commercial rules provide no help regarding the appropriate content of a Notice of Arbitration.
 Under Rule 5, such arbitration begins when jurisdiction attaches to the case and occurs when submission is made under a contractual arbitration clause, post-dispute arbitration agreement, or court order for arbitration.
 JAMS then sends a Commencement Letter, fees are paid, and the process begins.